matthewdavidjeffery/matthewdavidjeffery/README.md

 - 👋 Hi, I’m @matthewdavidjeffery
 - 👀 I’m interested in everything!
-- 🌱 I’m currently learning:
+- 🌱 I’m currently enjoying and learning:
+- Salesforce
-- Machine Learning
+- Agile
-- Jira/agile
+- Art
-- Chemistry
+- Surfing
 - 💞️ I’m looking to collaborate on:
 - Data Science
 - Statistics
+- Tableau
-- Python Math
+- React
+- E2E Testing Strategies
 - 📫 How to reach me:
 - redsounding@gmail.com
 - redsounding@icloud.com
-- matthewdavidjeffery@outlook.com
+- titaniumbuff@outlook.com

 <!---
 matthewdavidjeffery/matthewdavidjeffery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.